-- 2.1 That Members consider and comment on the revised allocation scheme at Appendix A. - 2.2 That Members recommend the revised allocation scheme to Cabinet for approval. - 2.3 That Members consider and comment on the proposals to move away from Homes Direct and to review the Service Level Agreement with Bromford to continue to manage and administer the housing register on the Council's behalf.
+- 2.1 That Cabinet consider and approve the revised allocation scheme at Appendix A. - 2.2 That Cabinet agree delegated authority for any minor changes to the scheme be approved by the Cabinet Member for Regulatory Services, Housing and Wellbeing. - 2.3 That Cabinet approve of the proposals to move away from Homes Direct and to review the Service Level Agreement with Bromford to continue to manage and administer the housing register on the Council's behalf.